Shadman77/college-student-management-system/DEVELOPER_NOTES.md

 # PS

+* It is not possible to export socket collections in Postman.
 * Unfortunately I wasn't able to complete the last task because I needed to allocate time to my current work place.